djdinnebeil/auto_core/readme.md

 ## Spotify
 The Spotify component enables for music integration with Spotify.
 The component maintains a database of the user's history because such data isn't immediately available by Spotify.

+### Upsert
+Upsert is used to enable efficient processing if the database grows very large.

 ## Runtime Performance

 The runtime behavior of Auto Core can be adjusted by modifying the configuration settings in `config\runtime.ini`.
 There are four available levels, each providing a tradeoff between observability and performance: